zoomyboy/z-fullpage/README.md

 The footer slot is optional.
 If you dont like a footer - just remove that part.
 The footer will be a sticky footer that is always on the bottom of the page.
-Also the statusbar is optional.
+Also the statusbar is optional (see below).

 # Props:
 ### backgroundcolor